renspringlea/ryba.ren/index.markdown

 * Making Work Visible: Exposing Time Theft to Optimize Work & Flow (Dominica Degrandis)
 * The Art of War (Sun Tzu)
 * Theologies in Conflict in 4 Ezra: Wisdom Debate and Apocalyptic Solution (Karina Martin Hogan)
-* Buddhist-Christian Dual Belonging: Affirmations, Objections, Explorations (ed.
-Gavin D'Costa and Ross Thompson)
-* The Rainfall Market (You Yeong-Gwang) [fiction]
-* Roots and Sky: A Journey Home in Four Seasons (Christie Purifoy)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 "Notes on" posts summarise key academic sources on a given topic, rather than involving my own reasoning or views.
 I do not use generative AI to write (exceptions are clearly labelled).*